XionVolt/Ai-Ml/Tools_Platforms/Ollama/modefile-customizeModel.md

 # Customizing Ollama Model with Modefile

 This guide explains how to customize an **Ollama** model using a `Modefile` or any other name.
-This allows you to configure parameters like temperature, system prompts, and other model behaviors.
+This allows you to configure parameters like temperature, system prompts(**not a parameter**), and other model behaviors.

 ---